brenobaise/learning-spring-api/README.md

 - Deployment for public access
 - TESTS !!!

-- Javadocs for implemented classes.
+- ~~Javadocs for implemented classes.~~ OpenAPI docs implemented and Swagger UI.
 > **Note:** I recently started uploading this project to GitHub.
 I had no initial plans to share it, but decided to start somewhere—therefore, not all classes are documented yet.

 ---